 This pumpkin frozen yogurt recipe is only 4 ingredients and so simple: just churn it in an ice cream maker and it comes out creamy and tangy.

 Here’s a delicious and natural way to enjoy the flavor of the season.
-Instead of lots of cream and sugar, this frozen treat is made with just 4 ingredients — pumpkin, Greek yogurt, maple syrup, and pumpkin pie spice.
-While it still has the slightly tangy flavor of yogurt, it’s quite delicious and a great alternative to a lot of pumpkin recipes, which are seriously sweet.
-It’s a satisfying healthy dessert recipe.
-Keep reading for this pumpkin frozen yogurt recipe and a few more of our favorite things to do with pumpkin!
+Instead of lots of cream and sugar, this frozen treat is made with just 4 ingredients: pumpkin, Greek yogurt, maple syrup, and pumpkin pie spice.

-Making this frozen yogurt recipe
+Tips for making this frozen yogurt recipe

 This frozen yogurt recipe is very easy to make at home: it’s as simple as mixing up a few ingredients and churning it in your ice cream maker!
 You’ll mix together Greek yogurt, maple syrup, pumpkin puree and pumpkin pie spice, then throw it in your ice cream maker to churn.
 It comes out tangy and lightly sweet, a delightful healthy dessert with those cozy pumpkin spices!
+Here are a few tips to keep in mind when making this pumpkin frozen yogurt:

 - Think ahead.
 Make sure to freeze the bowl of your ice cream maker at least 24 hours in advance, so that it’s ready to go!
 We store ours in the freezer for easy use.